pusilvija/Master_thesis/README.md

 # Master_thesis

-\textbf{Bayesian Deep Learning with Hamiltonian Monte Carlo}
+## Bayesian Deep Learning with Hamiltonian Monte Carlo

-Python scripts that were used to produce results for thesis.
+#### Python scripts that were used to produce results for thesis.